Breast Augmentation Sydney

 - A brown scar under the breast does not prevent the wearing of sleeveless tops or swimming costumes.

-- But most importantly of all, the infra-mammary approach under the breast allows the patient to choose any type or size of implant she desires.
-In contrast, the small size of the ‘Armpit’ incision only allows the insertion of fillable Saline Implants or Round Smooth/Textured Breast Implants up to a certain size.
+- But most importantly of all, the infra-mammary approach under the breast allows the patient to choose any shape or size of implant she desires.
+In contrast, the small size of the ‘Armpit’ incision only allows the insertion of fillable Saline Implants or small Round Smooth/Textured Breast Implants.

 Routine Breast Implant Replacements